fosslight/fosslight-guide-en/scanner/1_dependency.md

 1. Flutter must be installed to build the project.

 <span class="specific-title">How to Run</span>
-1. Linux/MacOS
+1. Run the following command in the path where pubspec.yaml exists.
   ```
   $ fosslight_dependency
   ```
-2. Windows
-  - Double-click fosslight_dependency.exe in the project top directory to run.

 </div>